Call for the Paper

 • Secure model deployment pipelines

-• Privacy-preserving AI, federated learning, differential privacy, and encrypted computation
+• Differential privacy and encrypted computation

 • AI supply chain security